ProductSingh/ProductSingh/README.md

 **Product Engineer | Building at the intersection of Product & Technology**

-I bridge the gap between product strategy and technical execution—a product person who codes and a developer who thinks in outcomes.
+I bridge the gap between product strategy and technical execution : a product person who codes and a developer who thinks in outcomes.
 Currently deepening my expertise in AI/ML to build smarter products.

 ## 🚀 What I Do